Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 \subsubsection{Supernova Search with WFST}

 The three key parameters of a transient survey are its depth, area, and cadence.
-The time-domain-related scientific output from the WFST surveys is optimized by properly coordinating these parameters.
+The time-domain-related scientific output of the WFST surveys is optimized by properly coordinating these parameters.
 The weakness of most previous or ongoing transient surveys lies in the limited survey depth when small-aperture ($<$ 1.5m) telescopes are employed, or the low survey cadence in the case of large-aperture telescopes, hindering systematic investigations of the photometric behaviors of early-phase SNe and fast transients with faint brightness and fast-evolving light curves in minutes to a few days.
-Thanks to the specially designed large FoV and aperture of WFST, these objects of interest are expected to be efficiently discovered via WFST high-cadence deep-imaging surveys.
+Because of the specially designed large FoV and aperture of WFST, these objects of interest are expected to be efficiently discovered via WFST high-cadence deep-imaging surveys.

-Here we present one-year WFST survey simulations at 3-day and 1-day cadences, corresponding to the wide-field and deep high-cadence surveys, respectively (Figure~\ref{fig:fig_sndiscovery}).
+Here we present simulations of the one-year WFST survey in 3-day and 1-day cadences, corresponding to the wide-field and deep high-cadence surveys, respectively (Figure~\ref{fig:fig_sndiscovery}).
 Since we plan to obtain color information in each observable night, we simply assume in our simulations that the telescope monitors the same sky area in at least two bands (e.g. $u$ and $g$) every night.
-The clear night fraction, moon phase influence, and target visibility have all been taken into account \cite{2022Univ....9....7H}.
+The clear night fraction, the influence of the moon phase and the visibility of the target have been taken into account \cite{2022Univ....9....7H}.
 To roughly demonstrate the SN detection efficiency of WFST, we focus on normal SNe Ia with well-established light curves and spectral templates.
-These SNe are stochastically generated at different redshift as per the event rate derived from local SN Ia samples.
-The SN Ia light curves are constructed through synthetic photometry using Hsiao's spectral template \cite{hsiao07}.
+These SNe are stochastically generated at different redshifts based on the event rate derived from local SN Ia samples.
+SN Ia light curves are constructed through synthetic photometry using the Hsiao spectral template \cite{hsiao07}.
 In regard to the dispersion in the intrinsic luminosity of SNe Ia, we assume a uniform distribution of absolute magnitude at maximum light spanning a range of -18.5 to -19.5 mag.
 Finally, random foreground extinction from the Milky Way and the host galaxy is configured for each SN.